kshvetsova/Dynamic_list_of_posts/README.md

-# React dynamic list of Posts
+# React-Redux dynamic list of Posts

 Implement the app to manage post comments.